nakulpathak3/personal-blog-gem/readme.md

   - For heroku, you can do `heroku config:set blog_password=<your_password>`.
 This [guide](https://devcenter.heroku.com/articles/config-vars) explains how environment variables work in heroku.
   - For nginx, add `env blog_password=<your_password>;` to your nginx.conf file.
 This goes outside of the `http` and `server` blocks.
 If you're not sure where your file is, do `sudo find / -name "nginx.conf"`.
   - For apache, have a look at the [SetEnv](https://httpd.apache.org/docs/2.4/mod/mod_env.html) directive.

+If you're confused about how to use this gem, feel free to [send me a tweet](https://twitter.com/nakulpathak3)!

 ## Customizing Design